fashionretail

 How to change fashion retail

 Small-scale retailers offering a more focused and balanced selection can be part of the solution by ordering the number of goods they need and reordering during the season if they need more.
-Indeed, a made-to-order basis would be the best way to dismantle the overproduction system.
-A pattern that asks retailers for crazy budgets and causes huge unsold stock.
+Indeed, a made-to-order basis would be the best way to dismantle the overproduction system–a pattern that asks retailers for unrealistic budgets and causes huge unsold stock.

 Less quantity, more quality

-Less quantity ordered by retailers means higher quality – less but better.
-And also selling goods during the season.
+Less quantity ordered by retailers means higher quality–less but better.
+Also selling goods during the season.
 So no heavy discounts and no sales, but a well-balanced system that provides value, not exploitation.

 In the end, small businesses can better adapt to change and have a more controlled production chain.
-And we need to consider these points if we want to shift towards a sustainable industry.
+In fact, we need to consider these points if we want to shift towards a sustainable industry.

 Perhaps top brands will never accept a small-scale system because they wouldn’t maximise profit.
 Indeed, it makes capital accumulation more difficult.
 So it will be interesting to see how they will promote sustainability without addressing these crucial factors.